 - items used to regulate the temperature of prescription medications or devices, such as ice packs or gel-filled heat packs.

-You can only bring a reasonable amount to cover the duration of the flight, allowing for any delays.
-We recommend that you take in your carry-on baggage only what is needed for the flight.
+If you do not have proof that an item is medically necessary, you may need to surrender it or make other arrangements.
+You can only bring a reasonable amount to cover the duration of the flight, including possible delays.
+We recommend that you take only what you need for the flight in your carry-on baggage.
 You should pack the rest in your checked baggage.
+Screening officers have the final say on the amount permitted.

-- check the Therapeutic Goods Administration’s restrictions for medicines and medical devices
+- check the Therapeutic Goods Administration’s restrictions for medicines and medical devices.

-- leaving Australia
+- when departing Australia

-- transiting through Australia from another country
+- when transiting through Australia from one country to another

 Restrictions on liquids, aerosols and gels also apply if you are arriving in Australia on an international flight.
+See what restrictions apply at Can you bring it in?

 Medical devices and medical equipment are exempt from the powder, liquid, aerosol and gel restrictions that apply for international travel.
 For more information, see Medicine and medical items.